ethanjli/eagle-toolbox/README.md

 ### Set Up Autodesk Eagle

-In your instance of `eagle-toolbox`, run the `prepare-eagle` command:
+In your instance of `eagle-toolbox`, run the `prepare-eagle` command as root:

 ```
 sudo prepare-eagle